With Treatment

 Services provided:

-Phoenix Houses Of The Mid Atlantic Phoenix House Womens Center is a residential addiction treatment center in Arlington, Virginia that is situated in the 22203 zip code.
-Phoenix Houses Of The Mid Atlantic Phoenix House Womens Center provides motivational interviewing, relapse prevention treatment and community reinforcement.
-It Accepts Medicaid.
+Phoenix Houses Of The Mid Atlantic Phoenix House Womens Center is an inpatient addiction treatment center in Arlington, VA that is located in the 22203 zip code.
+Phoenix Houses Of The Mid Atlantic Phoenix House Womens Center provides trauma counseling, matrix model and anger management.
+It Accepts cash or self-payment.

 Address: 200 North Glebe Road, Arlington, VA 22203 in Arlington County